romjanxr/romjanali-portfolio/docs/dev-log.md

 - Commit to `dev` only, avoid direct commits to `main`
 - Consider using GitHub Actions later for CI (linting/tests)
 - Will maintain this dev log daily for transparency and future documentation

+## 📅 2025-06-26

+- Decided to switch to Next.js for better routing, performance, and scalability compared to plain React.
+- Set up Next.js project using App Router (v15).
+- Integrated ShadCN UI and Radix UI for consistent and accessible UI components.

+## 📅 2025-06-27

+- Built core sections of the homepage:

+  - Navbar
+  - Hero Section
+  - About Me Section

+- Created reusable components for consistent layout and cleaner code structure.

+## 📅 2025-06-28

+- Implemented the Education and Projects sections.
+- Updated Json Data for Education Projects
+- Added animations to project images for better visual engagement.
+- Fixed various design issues across the site to improve responsiveness and consistency.